rclary0209/liri-node-app/README.md

 Want information on your favorite movie?
 Liri pulls movie data from the IMDB database.
 For any movie you input (node liri.js (insert movie name here)), Liri will give you the: title of the movie, year it was released, rating, the Country where it was produced, its' language, plot, and cast information.
 If you forget to input a movie, the data defaults to "Mr. Nobody."
 Visual exemplification can be found in the [Movie-this Image](movie-this.png).

 And finally, if you type node liri.js random-text, the radom text from the random.txt file is pulled split and looped so that the Liri fuction can be called and data pulled from the random text in the file.
-See attached,[Random-text Image](random-text.png).
+See attached, [Random-text Image](random-text.png).